secureCodeBox/secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 ```

 If everything was set up correctly, you should see an *nmap-scanme.nmap.org* engagement in the DefectDojo engagements
 dashboard after a while.
-Should you have experienced any problems, you might find advice in the
+If you experience any problems, you may find advice in the
 [troubleshooting](#troubleshooting) section at the end.

 ### Managing findings via the secureCodeBox and DefectDojo
-To give you an idea of how a workflow with the *secureCodeBox* and DefectDojo can look like, we will take a glance at
+To give you an idea of what a workflow with the *secureCodeBox* and DefectDojo might look like, we will take a glance at
 DefectDojo's findings de-duplication ability.
 When scanning the same target multiple times, e.g. with a
 [scheduled scan](https://www.securecodebox.io/docs/how-tos/automatically-repeating-scans), we do not want to get
 notified about findings that are duplicates of already existing ones.
 DefectDojo handles this for us,